jeanlucbazimya/colorstackwinterhack2025-QuadDash/README.md

 QuadDash addresses these challenges through three core principles:

 ### 1. Safety & Trust

 - **University Email Verification**: Only `.edu` email addresses from supported universities can register
-- **Campus-Only Access**: Rides are restricted to students from the same university
+- **Campus Only Access**: Rides are restricted to students from the same university
 - **Driver Verification**: Drivers must provide license plate information during registration

 ### 2. Accessibility

 - **Designed for Underserved Areas**: Built specifically for rural HBCUs where commercial rideshare services don't operate
-- **Simple Interface**: Easy-to-use platform that works on any device
+- **Simple Interface**: Easy to use platform that works on any device
-- **No Surge Pricing**: Community-driven platform without commercial pricing algorithms
+- **No Surge Pricing**: Community driven platform without commercial pricing algorithms

-### 3. Human-Centered Design
+### 3. Human Centered Design

-- **No Auto-Matching**: Drivers manually review and choose which ride requests to accept
+- **No Auto Matching**: Drivers manually review and choose which ride requests to accept
 - **Transparent Process**: Riders can see when their request is pending, accepted, or completed
-- **Review System**: Post-ride reviews help maintain community accountability
+- **Review System**: Post ride reviews help maintain community accountability

 ---

 ## Features

 - **University Email Verification** - Secure registration using .edu emails
-- **Role-Based System** - Choose to be a Rider or Driver
+- **Role Based System** - Choose to be a Rider or Driver
-- **Campus-Scoped Rides** - All rides stay within your university community
+- **Campus Scoped Rides** - All rides stay within your university community
-- **Real-Time Request Flow** - Create requests and get responses from available drivers
+- **Real Time Request Flow** - Create requests and get responses from available drivers
 - **Driver Dashboard** - Drivers can view, accept, or decline pending ride requests
 - **Ride Tracking** - Monitor your ride status from request to completion
 - **Review System** - Rate and review completed rides